Amirhosein-GPR/vulkan_tutorial/Steps.md

 #### 15.8.
 Reset inflight frame fence
 #### 15.9.
 Submit command buffer related to aquired image index, on queue
 #### 15.10.
 Present image by index on present queue

+## This file may not get updated anymore for future chapters.